gillyware/gatekeeper/docs/usage/permissions.md

 If a permission is already assigned, it will be skipped without raising an exception.

-If a permission does not exist, a `PermissionNotFoundException` will be thrown.
+If a permission does not exist, a `GatekeeperException` will be thrown.

 If a permission is denied from a model, the denial will be removed before assigning.